7 Rings: Composition and lyrics

 Victoria Monét (pictured in 2017) is a co-writer and co-vocal producer on "7 Rings".

-"7 Rings" is a trap-pop song with elements of hip hop and R&B that runs for 3 minutes, with Grande rapping the hook and final verse.
+"7 Rings" is a pop, trap-pop, and R&B song with elements of hip hop that runs for 3 minutes, with Grande rapping the hook and final verse.
 It features a heavy bass and sees Grande discuss "how global success has allowed her to enjoy the finer things".
 Billboard magazine noted it's "the most hip-hop-leaning song Grande has released in the post-Sweetener era yet, with Grande almost rapping the song's verses".

 The song channels the melody of The Sound of Musics "My Favorite Things" in the verses: "Breakfast at Tiffany's/And bottles of bubbles/Girls with tattoos who like getting in trouble/Lashes and diamonds, ATM machines/Buy myself all of my favorite things".
 The song also interpolates the Notorious B.I.G.'s "Gimme the Loot".
 Grande and her team agreed to sign away 90% of the track's songwriting royalties at the request of the Concord music company.

 Grande described the song as a "friendship anthem" that "evolves" from previous single "Thank U, Next" while embracing a new chapter.
 She opens up about how her breakup with Pete Davidson led her to "treating her friends instead".

 The sheet music for "7 Rings" is in the key of C minor in common time with a tempo of 140 beats per minute.
 The vocal line spans from G_{3} to C_{6}.

 Critical reception

-The song was met with mixed reviews.
-Rolling Stones Brittany Spanos review of "7 Rings" was positive, calling it "dangerously fun, and as deliriously intoxicating as the champagne at Tiffany's with all your best bitches."
-Markos Papadatos from Digital Journal praised Grande's vocals as "smooth and crystalline with a retro vibe to it" and said Grande has shown "consistency with the radio singles that she has put out, and each song stands out from a sonic and lyrical standpoint.
+The song was met with mixed-to-positive reviews.
+Rolling Stones Brittany Spanos praised "7 Rings," calling it "dangerously fun, and as deliriously intoxicating as the champagne at Tiffany's with all your best bitches."
+Markos Papadatos from Digital Journal praised Grande's vocals as "smooth and crystalline with a retro vibe to it" and said she has shown "consistency with the radio singles that she has put out, and each song stands out from a sonic and lyrical standpoint.
 "7 rings" is no different."
-Jamieson Cox from Pitchfork was mixed in her review and said the song "[is] a letdown given all of the hype.
-This is The Sound of Musics 'My Favorite Things' as flipped by Regina George, and its sneering tone is a far cry from Sweeteners benevolence..."
+Jamieson Cox from Pitchfork was mixed in his review, saying the song is "a letdown given all of the hype.
+This is The Sound of Music's 'My Favorite Things' as flipped by Regina George, and its sneering tone is a far cry from Sweetener's benevolence."
 The Atlantics editor, Spencer Kornhaber, criticized the song, writing:

-[the single] is raising hackles because it regresses to a more cartoonish, and imitative, use of black music than she's done before (not to mention the video's evocation of Japanese kawaii).
+The single is raising hackles because it regresses to a more cartoonish, and imitative, use of black music than she's done before (not to mention the video's evocation of Japanese kawaii).
 She's wearing the culture as a costume—or even as a joke—not unlike white frat guys putting on fake grills for a "ratchet" party.

 The song was ranked 31 on Billboards year-end best songs of 2019.